 How we manage your homeowners or condominium association in Port Republic

-We require that the tenant abide by all community and association rules.
-To assist us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association rules.
+To guide us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
 Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference